yet-another-static-site-generator/yass/docs/user/pages.md

 -- nexttext: Extending
 -- indexlink: true
 -- details: []
--- details: General Informations
+-- details: General Information
 -- details: Page configuration
 -- detailslink: []
 -- detailslink: general
 -- detailslink: configuration
-## <a name="general"></a>General informations
+## <a name="general"></a>General information
 At this moment, all configuration for each page is inside files with page content.
 They have syntax: `[CommentMark] [Key]: [Value]`.
 Default setting for the `[CommendMark]` is `--` but you can change it in `site.cfg` file.

-- Same as site settings, each pair must be in one line.
+* Same as site settings, each pair must be in one line.
 Neither `Key` nor `Value` can't contains new line.
-- Settings can be added in any place of file (at beginning, between text, at end, etc) just they must start with new line.
+* Settings can be added in any place of file (at beginning, between text, at end, etc) just they must start with new line.
-- All settings are case-sensitive.
+* All settings are case-sensitive.

 <a href="#top">^ Top</a>